d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-intro.md

 `max_epochs` epochs.
 Finally, such traversals over all rung levels are repeated in an outer loop until the total experiment budget is spent.

-When implementing successive halving from scratch, we will take a shortcut.
+When implementing SH from scratch, we will take a shortcut.
 Recall that our `objective` code allows to specify the number of epochs to be trained as `max_epochs`, and we will make use of this, by feeding in
 $r_{min}$, $r_{min}\eta$, for this argument.
 In particular, if a trial is chosen